FPGAArcade/replay_webdocs/docs/guide/replay1/hardware.md

 and the height is under 35 mm.
 It optionally comes with a standard ATX backplate.
 The board will fit in mostly any standard case on the market.

+Whilst not required, an [RS232](#rs232) cable is useful for troubleshooting and a USB header cable will ensure you can recover from corrupted firmware.

 ## Power Supply

 ::: danger Warning